greeshmadh/ELT_System/README.md

 - Appends data to the specified(in yaml) target table.
 - Supports retry mechanism for fault-tolerance.
 - Only new rows are inserted using a row-level hash to prevent duplicates.
+- If yaml previously uploaded and data from sources not changed then no new data(duplicates) is added.
 - Users can preview database table content before running the ELT job using a YAML config.

 ### 5. **YAML Upload and Versioning**